 Tickets are available at www.showclix.com.

-Private group tours of the Carrie Furnaces are available Monday through Friday, by appointment only.
-Contact Stacy Drane for information or call 412-464-4020 ext.
-32.
+Private group tours and photographic opportunities are available Monday through Friday, by appointment only.
+Contact Stacy Drane or call 412-464-4020 ext.
+32 for information.

 Click here for DIRECTIONS to the Carrie Furnaces.

 All visitors to the Carrie Furnaces are required to sign a LIABILITY WAIVER.